Terms and Conditions

 4.2.2. from taking over the last part of the order from the carrier by buyer or a person he/she chooses (other than the carrier) in case buyer ordered more goods, but seller delivered them in separate deliveries, or

 4.2.3. from taking over the last part of the goods or the order by buyer or a person he/she chooses (other than the carrier) in case seller delivered the order in parts.

 4.3.
 It is recommended to withdraw from the purchase contract by sec.
-4 in a written form, sent by mail to the seller’s address by mail (Queens Store s.r.o., Výhledy 424/25, Ostrava – Hošťálkovice, ZIP 725 28), or to seller’s email email@example.com; the form for the purchase contract withdrawal can be found here or you can download it, print it and send the form to seller to the above address.
-Seller includes the purchase contract withdrawal form in a written form as part of the confirmation of sending the goods as sec.
-2.7 of these terms and conditions states.
+4 in a written form, sent by mail to the seller’s address (Queens Store s.r.o., Vyhledy 424/25, Ostrava – Hostalkovice, ZIP 725 28, Czech Republic) or through the electronic form available at https://www.queens.global/returns/.
 We recommend buyer lists his/her full name, order number and the date of when the order was sent.